regNec/vidown/README.md

 # vidown
-An chrome extension for downloading videos
+A chrome extension for downloading videos